 Cross the Meckering Earthquake fault line and visit the Memorial Rose Garden.
 A stop at Cunderdin Museum No. 3 Pump Station is a must for pipeline history as is Merredin Peak Reserve and Railway Dam.
 Visit the Merredin Military or Railway Museum or a show or tour of historic Cummins Theatre.

 See Merredin’s CBH silo artwork the third of FORM’s PUBLIC Silo Art Trail.

 Accommodation options: Motels, B&B's, self contained apartments, caravan park, free RV sites, backpackers

 Day 2: Merredin – Kalgoorlie (340 kilometres/3.5 hours)

 Head east crossing the Rabbit Proof Fence at Burracoppin, visit the Hood Penn Museum at Westonia and Yilgarn History Museum at Southern Cross where gold was discovered in the late 1800s.
 See a rock catchment and timber and iron aqueduct at Karalee Rock and Dam water storage essential for the steam trains.
 Coolgardie’s heritage buildings, wide streets and museums capture history in time.
 A few days Kalgoorlie to spend taking in its gold mining history, magnificent architecture, local museums and attractions.

 Accommodation options: Hotels, motels, outback pubs, apartments, caravan parks, free RV sites, backpackers

-Return to Perth perhaps south to Norseman and take the unsealed Granite and Woodlands Discovery Trail through untouched temperate woodlands, via Wave Rock and Hyden.
-Alternately return along the Great Eastern Hwy and take the Pioneers’ Pathway from Merredin to Toodyay.
+Return to Perth perhaps south to Norseman and take the unsealed Granite and Woodlands Discovery Trail through untouched temperate woodlands, via Wave Rock and Hyden, or return along the Great Eastern Hwy and take the Pioneers’ Pathway from Merredin to Toodyay.